vbarinova/vbarinova.github.io/index.md

 <hr>
 <h2><a name="h3">Illustrations</a></h2>
-<i>I do some occassional digital original and fanwork illustrations!
+<i>I do some occasional digital original and fanwork illustrations!
 It is mainly a hobby, however it gave me great practice for visual designs and skills for game development.</i><br>
 <img src="/images/art_preview.png">
 <br>Tools: Clip Studio Paint, Photoshop